-This behavior is directly attributable to the strong depression of the mixture's critical temperature induced by the addition of CF₄, which possesses a critical temperature of –45.7 °C (227.6 K).
+This behavior is directly attributable to the strong depression of the mixture's critical temperature induced by the addition of CF₄, which possesses a critical temperature of –42.4 °C (230.75 K).
 As the concentration of CF₄ surpasses 50 mol%, the critical temperature of the mixture falls below –20 °C, effectively eliminating any risk of subcritical operation even at extremely low compressor inlet temperatures (CIT).
 This capability allows the system to operate fully within the supercritical regime at CITs as low as –40 °C, thereby preserving the favorable thermodynamic characteristics of a dense supercritical fluid while avoiding the substantial performance penalties associated with two-phase flow, high specific work penalties, and compressor surge risks.
 At a CIT of –42.4 °C and a CF₄ molar fraction of 90%, the cycle achieves a peak thermal efficiency of approximately 54.65%, representing an enhancement of nearly 10 percentage points over the baseline pure CO₂ cycle operating under the same low CIT conditions.
 This result highlights the potency of CF₄ in enabling high-efficiency cycle operation in sub-arctic or polar environments, where ambient temperatures frequently fall well below the triple point of CO₂.

-The behavior of the low-temperature recuperator (LTR) pinch point in these scenarios is also notably improved compared to pure CO₂ cycles.
-The inclusion of CF₄ smoothens the temperature glide across the LTR, reducing the risk of sharp pinch points that typically constrain recuperative heat transfer in pure CO₂ systems at low CIT.
-Nevertheless, the numerical results indicate that to fully capitalize on the improved thermodynamic conditions provided by the mixture, the LTR conductance must be substantially increased.
-At high CF₄ fractions and CITs approaching 40 °C, the LTR pinch point remains a critical bottleneck, only mitigated when UA_LT surpasses 4,750 kW/K.
+The behavior of the high-temperature recuperator (HTR) pinch point in these scenarios is also notably improved compared to pure CO₂ cycles.
+The inclusion of CF₄ smoothens the temperature glide across the HTR, reducing the risk of sharp pinch points that typically constrain recuperative heat transfer in pure CO₂ systems at low CIT.
+Nevertheless, the numerical results indicate that to fully capitalize on the improved thermodynamic conditions provided by the mixture, the HTR conductance must be substantially increased.
+At high CF₄ fractions and CITs approaching -40 °C, the HTR pinch point remains a critical bottleneck, only mitigated when UATotal surpasses 4,750 kW/K.

-From a turbomachinery perspective, the reduced mixture critical pressure—falling from approximately 7.4 MPa at 70 mol% CF₄ to near 3.95 MPa at pure CF₄—enables operation at lower compressor inlet pressures (CIP), which directly reduces the specific compressor work and increases the turbine expansion ratio.
+From a turbomachinery perspective, the reduced mixture critical pressure—falling from approximately 4.74MPa at 70 mol% CF₄ to near 3.95 MPa at pure CF₄—enables operation at lower compressor inlet pressures (CIP), which directly reduces the specific compressor work and increases the turbine expansion ratio.
 This thermodynamic advantage is particularly desirable as it enhances the net cycle efficiency and provides greater operational flexibility in compressor design.
 However, the increase in fluid density at these conditions also necessitates careful consideration of compressor volumetric flows and may impose additional mechanical design challenges, particularly in ensuring adequate sealing and compression ratios at relatively low pressures and temperatures.

 3.1.2.
 Superior efficiency gains with CO₂/CH₄ mixture and challenges in turbomachinery integration